 Since his assassination, Abraham Lincoln has often been referred to as the “Great Emancipator.”
 While he played a critical role in ending American chattel slavery through the Emancipation Proclamation and 13th Amendment, he held complex political and personal views on the institution and African Americans that changed over time.
-The Lincoln’s Evolving Views on Race teaching guide provides context and records to help you lead your students in an examination of Lincoln’s views on race and slavery.
+The Examining Lincoln’s Views on African Americans and Slavery teaching guide provides context and records to help you lead your students in an examination of Lincoln's views on African Americans and slavery.

 African-American History in Illinois

 In this section, we recognize the significant contributions of African Americans to the history of Illinois.
 We further share the (often untold) story of the 1908 Springfield Race Riot when racial division and inequality, coupled with fear and resentment, led to uncontrolled violence.